 Getting to Walindi Resort and MV FeBrina is a short flight from Port Moresby to Hoskins airport, West New Britain and looking out the window on your flight you will realise that this is going to be no ordinary vacation.
 Mountain ranges that top 14,000 feet divide the main island of New Britain.
 The deeper valleys remained isolated until early last century; the land you fly over is occupied by people who have 800 different languages and cultures that are just as diverse.

-While Walindi Resort has much to offer tourist of all types, the primary attraction for visitors to the resort and MV FeBrina is the spectacular diving,all slots mobile casino, pristine reefs and amazing marine life.
+While Walindi Resort has much to offer tourist of all types, the primary attraction for visitors to the resort and MV FeBrina is the spectacular diving,pristine reefs and amazing marine life.
 The images displayed throughout this site are just a small selection of what you will see on the reefs of Kimbe Bay and New Britain.

 Distinguished Marine Scientist, Prof. Charles Veron, recently inspected the reefs of Kimbe Bay on behalf of The Nature Conservancy.

 Images displayed on this web site are the property of their respective photographers ,Walindi Resort and MV Febrina.
 Images may not be redisplayed on another web site or used in any other way without permission of the photographer or Walindi Resort/MV FeBrina management.